The-OpenROAD-Project/OpenLane/docs/source/tutorials/digital_guide.md

 :language: json
 ```

-`DESIGN_IS_CORE` controls the metal levels used for power routing.
+`FP_PDN_MULTILAYER` controls the metal levels used for power routing.
 Set it to `false` to use only lower levels.

 `FP_PDN_CORE_RING` is set to `false` to disable a power ring around the macroblock.